radekula/xrdp-fedora/README.md

 # Issues
  - Google Chrome is needing some kind of workaround to work in container otherwise will not start - not implemented
- - clipboard sharing is not working at least in Remmina - need fix